 Here are a few easy to apply techniques:

 The most common technique must be the Rule of Thirds.
 In the rule, the frame is divided into two one-third grids: horizontal and vertical.

 According to the rule, important elements should be placed at the intersections or along one or more of the lines to help them stand out.

 With some editing, we have removed the lovely yet distracting couple from the photo and inserted the lines to prove our point.
 As observed, the arch falls on the lines and naturally dominates our attention.
 It would have been a great landscape shot just as it is but what if you are working on a fashion editorial and you need to place the product or model somewhere in the frame?

 PRoTIP: Turn on your phone camera’s grid function to easily apply the “rule of thirds”.

 Ironically, the easiest solution is to smack them right in the middle of the picture.
 Divide the picture by half and place your subject right on the line.
 It may seem like a rather obvious approach and one that is overly used but the explanation behind this composition technique is worth the time to remember.
 This is because the human brain has an inclination towards symmetry and a sense of balance.
 This also explains why we find those images of reflection in water so eye-catching and therapeutic.

 Golden Ratio / Fibonacci Rule

-The technique has been widely used since the time of Ancient Greece and there’s also a mathematical formula behind it.
+The technique has been widely used since the time of ancient Greece and there’s also a mathematical formula behind it.
 With the help of the image above, here’s the TLDR version of explanation: The invisible spiral line above serves as a leading line to show how the scene would flow in the eyes of the audience.
-Place your subject at the heart of the spiral and watch magic happen.
+Place your subject at the heart of the spiral and watch the magic happen.